KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 ### [MMM-Flights by karsten13](https://gitlab.com/khassel/MMM-Flights)

 1. Recommendation: Found `https://cdn.jsdelivr.net` in file `MMM-Flights.js`: Prefer bundling dependencies via npm instead of CDN references.
-2. Recommendation: The README seems to have a modules array (Found `modules: [`).
-This is usually not necessary.
-Please remove it if it is not needed ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
+2. Recommendation: The README seems not to have a config example.
+Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
 3. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
 4. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
 5. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).